ildar-shaimordanov/xml-yaml-json-ini/README.md

 # xml-yaml-json-ini
-Converter between XML, YAML, JSON formats
+cross-language converter for any of XML, YAML, JSON and INI formats.